telerik/blazor-docs/knowledge-base/pager-dropdown-width.md

 ````

 To target all pager instances in the app, you can skip the custom CSS class:

+>caption Change the width of all pager dropdowns

 ````css
 .k-pager .k-pager-sizes .k-dropdownlist {